kubernauts/tk8-provisioner-cattle-aws/README.md

     * `hostname_prefix`: (Required).
 This field is required to be set if you want to create an overlapped node pool.
 The hostname prefix’s value can be any `string`.

     * `quantity`: (Required).
 This field is required to be set if you want to create an overlapped node pool.
 The possible value for this field is of `numeric` type.

+* `cloudwatch_monitoring`: (Mandatory).
+This is field is required to be set.
+This field determines if cloudwatch monitoring should be enabled for the instances.
+The field type is `boolean` and the possible values are `true` and `false`.
+Please don't keep it empty.

+* `ami_id`: (Optional).
+Set this field if you want to use a specific AMI ID for creating instances in the cluster.
+It normally makes sense to keep `os` field empty while using this.

 ## Spot Instance Usage Caveats:
 While the use of spot instances is possible, TK8 uses the following conventions on where the spot instances will be used if `request_spot_instances` and `spot_price` are set: